boaloysius/AceEditor-Drupal8/README.md

 # AceEditor-Drupal8
 <h2>Project Description</h2>
-<p>This project port <a href="https://www.drupal.org/project/ace_editor">Ace Editor module for Drupal 7</a> to Drupal 8.
-Ace is a code editor written in JavaScript, allowing you to edit HTML, PHP and JavaScript (and more). in a very natural way.
+<p>This project port <a href="https://www.drupal.org/project/ace_editor">Ace Editor module for Drupal 7</a> to Drupal 8.</p>
+<p>Ace is a code editor written in JavaScript, allowing you to edit HTML, PHP and JavaScript (and more). in a very natural way.
 It provides syntax highlighting, proper indentation, keyboard shortcuts, auto-completion, code folding, find and replace (including regular expressions).
 Try out a demo of the editor here.</p>

 <p>This module integrates the Ace editor into Drupal's node/block edit forms, for editing raw HTML/PHP/JavaScript etc. in a familiar way.</p>
 <ul>